fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_firewall_vip.html.markdown

 * `extip` - IP address or address range on the external interface that you want to map to an address or address range on the destination network.
 * `extport` - Incoming port number range that you want to map to a port number range on the destination network.
 * `gratuitous_arp_interval` - Enable to have the VIP send gratuitous ARPs.
 0=disabled.
 Set from 5 up to 8640000 seconds to enable.
 * `http_cookie_age` - Time in minutes that client web browsers should keep a cookie.
-Default is 60 minutes.
+Default is 60 seconds.
 0 = no time limit.
 * `http_cookie_domain` - Domain that HTTP cookie persistence should apply to.
 * `http_cookie_domain_from_host` - Enable/disable use of HTTP cookie domain from host field in HTTP.
 Valid values: `disable`, `enable`.